PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:00:22
+Last updated: 2024-04-02 18:00:55
-Random Quote: If you don't know where you are going, you will probably end up somewhere else. - Laurence J. Peter
+Random Quote: In order to win, you must expect to win. - Richard Bach